Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 8 - 10, five times.
 1. Go to one of these newly created recipe's page and delete the recipe.
 1. Once the **Profile** page opens, click on the deleted recipe's name in the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** sections and be sure the missing recipe message flashes.
-1. Removes the recipe from the **10 Recently Favorited Recipes** section and again in the **10 Recently Viewed Recipes** section using the remove icon.
+1. Remove the recipe from the **10 Recently Favorited Recipes** section and again in the **10 Recently Viewed Recipes** section using the remove icon.
 1. Check to be sure the appropriate recipes were removed from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** section lists.

 #### Document Result(s):
-1. A user account was created to fullfill the test's requirments, record:
+1. A user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
-1. Recipe dummy data was created to fullfill the test's requirments, record:
+1. Recipe dummy data was created to fulfill the test's requirements, record:
-    + The test name, the names of all of the recipes created, the username of the account used to create the recipes, which recipes were deleted by the tester, and that these are dummy data.
+    + The test name, the names of all the recipes created, the username of the account used to create the recipes, which recipes were deleted by the tester, and that these are dummy data.
 1. If the remove recipe icon in the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** sections does not function properly, record:
     + The test name, recipe name, the account username, screen resolution, browser/device, and a brief description of the problem.
 1. If any content has bad UX, record: